mythril-forge/homebrew-classes/docs/character/chocolate/class/bard.md

 For example, if you know the 1st-level spell cure wounds and have a 1st-level and a 2nd-level spell slot available, you can cast cure wounds using either slot.

 ### Spells Known of 1st Level and Higher
-You know four 1st-level spells of your choice from the bard spell list.
+You know six cantrips or 1st-level spells of your choice from the bard spell list.

-You learn an additional bard spell of your choice at each level except 12th, 16th, 19th, and 20th.
-Each of these spells must be of a level for which you have spell slots.
-For instance, when you reach 3rd level in this class, you can learn one new spell of 1st or 2nd level.
+You learn one additional bard spells of your choice at each level except 4th, 7th, 10th, 19th and 20th.
+At 4th, 7th, and 10th level, you instead learn two additional bard spells of your choice.
+At 19th and 20th level, you do not learn any new bard spells.
+Each of these spells must be either a cantrip or of a level for which you have spell slots.
+For instance, when you reach 3rd level in this class, you can learn one new cantrip or spell of 1st or 2nd level.

-Additionally, when you gain a level in this class, you can choose one of the bard spells you know and replace it with another spell from the bard spell list, which also must be of a level for which you have spell slots.
+Additionally, when you gain a level in this class, you can choose one of the bard spells you know and replace it with another spell from the bard spell list, which also must be either a cantrip or of a level for which you have spell slots.

 ### Spellcasting Ability
 Charisma is your spellcasting ability for your bard spells.
 Your magic comes from the heart and soul you pour into the performance of your music or oration.
 You use your Charisma whenever a spell refers to your spellcasting ability.
 In addition, you use your Charisma modifier when setting the saving throw DC for a bard spell you cast and when making an attack roll with one.